 Disability is a significant aspect of diversity at CC.
-Accessibility Resources supported access for about 25% of CC's students who identify as having a disability.
+Accessibility Resources supports access for about 25% of CC's students with disability-related accommodation and services.
 Disabilities that students experience include mental health concerns, learning disabilities, ADHD, chronic health conditions, autism, physical disabilities, and sensory disabilities related to vision and hearing.
 We also assist students with temporary medical conditions.
-Accommodations take multiple forms, such as extended time on exams, distraction-reduced exam setting, print materials in accessible formats, and note-taking support.
+Accommodations can take multiple forms, such as extended time on exams, distraction-reduced exam setting, print materials in accessible formats, and note-taking support.
 Accessibility Resources supports faculty by consulting on classroom accommodations and individual student concerns.
+All faculty should provide captioning for audio/video materials and provide all electronic documents in a text-based format.
+Faculty will receive accommodation notifications via a student-generated automatic email from Accessibility Resources.
 The Faculty Resources section of the Accessibility Resources website includes guidelines for working with students with disabilities and information on specific accommodations.
-Contact Sara Rotunno for support.
+If you need support, please contact the Director of Accessibility Resources, Sara Rotunno.